Art Contest – Info & Rules

 • If you want to submit your original work, it will be considered as long as it is in an anime/manga style or other non-traditional art styles uncommon in Western comic art.

 • ALL artwork submitted must be G or PG-rated.
 Nothing overtly risque or offensive.
 Clothing must cover key areas—no suggestive posing.
 Do not have artwork depicting a violent action scene.
 Do not send in grotesque or shock-value artwork.
-Please keep it to something that a parent would not get mad about.
+Please keep it to something a parent wouldn’t get mad about.

 • All submissions must have layers left in.
 Do not flatten your image.
 Submitted art needs to be in EPS or AI [T-shirt contest preferred], TIF, or PSD/Photoshop format [Mega Art contest preferred].
-If submitting a JPG/PNG file, please let us know if you have an EPS/PSD/PDF (Photoshop/Illustrator) file available, so we can request it if your entry is selected.
-The submission can be made in any digital program if exported in EPS, PSD, TIF, or PDF format.
+If submitting a JPG/PNG file, please let us know if you have an EPS/PSD (Photoshop/Illustrator) file available, so we can request it if your entry is selected.
+The submission can be made in any digital program as long as it is exported in AI, EPS or PSD format.

 • Please do not take an art piece from your existing portfolio and slap the text “SAN JAPAN” on it.
 This is noticeably evident when we receive such entries.
 Please send in original creations that you made for this specific art contest.
 We do check all contest entry portfolios for this!
 All entries that decide to do this will be quietly disqualified.